MehdiOrang/RateMe/README.md

 # RateMe
-A Symfony prototype with deep back-end features
+A Symfony prototype with deep back-end features.

 You should have already php, composer, symfony, yarn, npm, docker, and docker compose installed on your machine.

 1. composer install